The Physics of Sorrow

 The Physics of Sorrow (Physique de la tristesse) is a Canadian animated short film, directed by Theodore Ushev and released in 2019.
+The film explores themes of memory, time, displacement, and identity through the fragmented reflections of a nameless protagonist who recalls his childhood in post-communist Bulgaria and his subsequent emigration to Canada.

 Summary

 Based on the novel by Bulgarian writer Georgi Gospodinov, the film tells the story of a man reminiscing about his childhood as he struggles to understand the meaning and purpose of his life.